tychenjiajun/jeanrry-loader/README.md

 A Vue.js SFC loader for translating your app at **compiling** time.

+> NOTE: Current version is deprecated due to poor pluralization.
+Checkout the `next` branch to see the developing one.

 > NOTE: This project is still working in progress.
 Use at your own risk!!

 ![CircleCI](https://img.shields.io/circleci/build/github/tychenjiajun/jeanrry-loader/master?style=for-the-badge)